-You have the option to skip premium payments if your account has accrued sufficient value.
+You can skip premium payments if your account has accrued sufficient value.

 Whole Life Insurance

 Whole Life Insurance is life insurance that you own for your entire lifetime.
-The amount of the death benefit (policy face value) can be selected to meet your needs.
+The death benefit amount (policy face value) can be selected to meet your needs.

-Premiums payments are fixed and can be paid monthly, quarterly, semi-annually, or annually.
-As more premiums are paid, your policy accumulates a cash value that grows on a tax differed basis.
-In essence, choosing a whole life is like buying a house versus renting it.
-The monthly cost is higher than it would be for a term life policy, but with each payment you make you gain equity.
-Its cash value is an asset on your personal financial statement.
+Premium payments are fixed and can be paid monthly, quarterly, semi-annually, or annually.
+As more premiums are paid, your policy accumulates a cash value that grows on a tax different basis.
+Choosing a whole life is like buying a house versus renting it.
+The monthly cost is higher than a term life policy, but you gain equity with each payment.
+Its cash value is an asset on your financial statement.

-There are three types of companies that issue whole life policies: stock companies that are owned by their stockholders; fraternal benefit associations; and mutual companies that are owned by their policyholders.
-Mutual companies and fraternal benefit associations may pay dividends to their whole life policyholders in addition to the interest credited in the policy cash accounts.
-Stock companies pay dividends to their stockholders, not to their whole life policyholders.
+Three types of companies issue whole-life policies: stock companies owned by their stockholders, fraternal benefit associations, and mutual companies their policyholders own.
+Mutual companies and fraternal benefit associations may pay dividends to their whole-life policyholders in addition to the interest credited in the policy cash accounts.
+Stock companies pay dividends to their stockholders, not their whole-life policyholders.

-Whole life policies can be structured to be paid up within a specified time frame, or you can own them with a single lump-sum premium payment.
-Although the premiums are higher for these options, the long term benefits of policy ownership can be substantial.
-Cash values generally accumulate faster within these policies, payment periods are shorter and total cost may be substantially less than lifetime payments.
-These policies are best suited for a variety of retirement, estate preservation, legacy, and business life insurance strategies.
+Whole-life policies can be structured to be paid up within a specified time frame, or you can own them with a single lump-sum premium payment.
+Although the premiums are higher for these options, the long-term benefits of policy ownership can be substantial.
+Cash values generally accumulate faster within these policies; payment periods are shorter, and total costs may be substantially less than lifetime payments.
+These policies best suit retirement, estate preservation, legacy, and business life insurance strategies.

 Final Expense Insurance

-Final expense policies can be issued in small face amounts with simplified underwriting.
-They can be tailored to almost any budget.
-Please be aware that some companies are selling term policies with banded premiums and increasing premium whole life policies and promoting them to cover final expenses.
-These policies do serve a useful purpose in the market, but they are often misunderstood by their purchasers.
-If you live a long life, generally past the age of 80 or 85, these policies become unaffordable for most people, or simply cease to be renewable.
+Final expense policies can be issued in small face amounts with simplified underwriting and can be tailored to almost any budget.
+Please be aware that some companies are selling term policies with banded premiums, increasing premium whole-life policies, and promoting them to cover final expenses.
+These policies serve a helpful purpose in the market, but their purchasers often misunderstand them.
+If you live a long life, generally past 80 or 85, these policies become unaffordable for most people or cease to be renewable.

-Generally, a final expense policy should be a level premium whole life policy that will be affordable as long as you own it, and will be there when your family needs it.
-Term life and banded premium final expense products with lower premium cost per $1,000 of insurance, can be used in earlier retirement years to provide much needed additional benefits to your loved ones who will suffer a substantial loss of household income.
-By planning ahead, you can protect your loved ones from unnecessary financial losses when you die.
+Generally, a final expense policy should be a level premium whole-life policy that will be affordable as long as you own it and will be there when your family needs it.
+Term life and banded premium final expense products with lower premium cost per $1,000 of insurance can be used in earlier retirement years to provide much-needed additional benefits to your loved ones who will suffer a substantial loss of household income.
+Planning ahead can protect your loved ones from unnecessary financial losses when you die.